deepeshyadavrd/order-summary-component/README-template.md

 - [Author](#author)
 - [Acknowledgments](#acknowledgments)

-**Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview

 ### The challenge

+The challenge is to build out this order summary card component and get it looking as close to the design as possible.

 Users should be able to: